 accepts a world full of extraordinary coincidence, in which none of

 the coincidences are meaningful.
-Oswald becomes a homicidal Zelig popping up a the right time in the Texas School Book Depository, while the
+Oswald becomes a homicidal Zelig popping up a the right time in the Texas School Book Depository,

 people who shared the stage with him are simply written out of his